A standard for thermal comfort in naturally ventilated buildings included in ASHRAE Standard 55.

 Funding Sources: ASHRAE 884-RP

-The results of this research form the basis of the Adaptive Comfort model that was adopted in the 2004 version of the ASHRAE thermal comfort standards.
+The results of this research form the basis of the Adaptive Comfort Model that was adopted in the 2004 version of the ASHRAE Standard 55.

 Significance to Industry